-The New York Spread of Hours law requires an extra hour of pay when an hourly employee (“non-exempt,” as in “not exempt from receiving overtime”) has a workday that begins and ends more than ten hours apart.
+The New York Spread of Hours law requires an extra hour of pay when an hourly employee has a workday that begins and ends more than 10 hours apart.

 Any unpaid breaks count towards this ten hours, meaning that a shift that starts at 10am and ends at 8pm, with two 30-minute unpaid meal breaks, is eligible for the extra hour of pay for many businesses, even if that means you’re already paying overtime.